nitaiaharoni1/scheduling-app/README.md

-# Roomer-Scheduler - React room scheduling app for organizations
+# Roomer-Scheduler - React room scheduling app
 Roomer-Scheduler is a room scheduling app for organizations built using React, integrated with Node.js/Express backend.

 A demo for the Website App is available [here](https://roomer-development.herokuapp.com/).